ShankarBhandari01/Task_from_Novelty_portfoilo_managements/Frontend/portfolio_management/README.md

 ## Author
-        This is project is developed and designed by `Shankar Bhandari`
+        This project is developed and designed by `Shankar Bhandari`
 ## Available Scripts

 In the project directory, you can run: